 Game Preview: Iowa Wild at Colorado Eagles

-The Iowa Wild visit the Colorado Eagles in the first game of a weekend series on Friday at 8:05 p.m.
+The Iowa Wild wrap up a five-game road swing with a contest against the Colorado Eagles on Saturday at 8:05 p.m.

 ALL-TIME SERIES